KingBHD/HRA/README.md

 ## Environment Variables

-- `DATABASE_PROVIDER` - The database provider to use.
-Currently only `sqlite` is supported.
 - `DATABASE_URL` - The database file path.
 E.g: `file:./main.db`
 - `IP_ADDRESS` - IP address of the VPS or server. _This is required during pushing_
 - `COMPANY_DOMAIN` - Your HROne Inbox V5 company domain